JonmarCorpuz/SecondBrain/Google Cloud/Observability/Cloud Monitoring/Alerting Policies.md

 Reduction ([Cross-series aggregation](https://cloud.google.com/monitoring/api/v3/aggregation#reduction-intro)) is the process of combining multiple aligned time-series into a new time-series by replacing all the values on the alignment-period boundary with a single value using a [Reducer](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.alertPolicies#reducer), which is a function that is applied to the values across a set of time-series to produce a single value

-* Works across separate time-series
+* Works across separate time-series and they must be aligned before they can be reduced

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)